 - Increases fire hazards as stands are composed of a high percentage of dead stalks.

 - Can affect agriculture, cause road safety hazard and impact recreational activities such as swimming, boating and angling.

 One factor making the identification of invasive Phragmites difficult is the existence of a closely related native subspecies.
 Generally, native Phragmites does not grow as tall as the invasive plant and does not out-compete other native species.
 A number of characteristics of the plant can be useful in distinguishing between the native variety and invasive Phragmites.
 The following information can help in identifying invasive Phragmites.

-- can reach heights of up to 5 metres (15 feet), and
+- Can reach heights of up to 5 metres (15 feet).

 What You Can Do